 This studio will explore site, landscape, and urbanism through the intersection of architecture and landscape in philosophical terms, in particular the intersection of architecture and the urban landscape.
 Students work in teams to explore how both long-term planning principles and individual projects can combine to influence the urban environment over time.
 The studio will examine the physical, geographic, social, demographic, and historical features that make a city livable and unique.
 Students become aware of the roles of government agencies, citizen groups, and developers in the planning and design process.
-Presentations emphasize the use of geographic information systems (GIS) mapping and diagramming, models, drawings, character sketches, eve-level perspectives, and axonometric and computer-aided design (CAD) techniques.
+Technology will also be considered in its larger sense and placed within the context of applied design solutions and architectural practice.
+Presentations emphasize the use of geographic mapping and diagramming, models, drawings, character sketches, eye-level perspectives, and axonometric and computer-aided design (CAD) techniques.